 - Red wine vinegar (you can substitute up to half white vinegar without altering the taste)

-- Add pasta and feta cheese when the pasta is completely cooled.
+Step 5.
+Add feta cheese when the pasta is completely cooled and ready to serve.

 Do you let pasta cool before making Greek pasta salad?

 Yes.
-You will want the pasta to mostly cool because you don’t want it to melt the Feta cheese.
+You will want the pasta to be mostly cool because you don’t want it to melt the feta cheese.
 The good news is that pasta tends to cool rather quickly.
 Store the prepared pasta salad in the refrigerator.

 - Crunchy Vegetable Quinoa Salad